Breast Implant Cancer (BIA-ALCL)

 JAMA SURGERY Study in 2017 Says BIA-ALCL is Under-reported and Misunderstood

-In October 2017 a review published in JAMA Surgery suggested BIA-ALCL was increasing in incidence and likely under-reported.
+By late 2017 a review published in JAMA Surgery suggested BIA-ALCL was increasing in incidence and likely under-reported.
 The authors noted that there were significant limitations in worldwide reporting and a lack of a global breast implant database which made the exact number of cases of BIA-ALCL difficult to determine.

 The researchers said almost all of the cases of BIA-ALCL were associated with textured implants, which have a slightly rough surface that keeps the implant in the correct position.
 Textured implants rose in popularity in the 1990s, and the first case of BIA-ALCL was documented in 1997.
 The researchers said that because they could find no incidents of BIA-ALCL prior to the introduction of textured implants, this suggested a causal relationship, although more research was needed.